 Using the surface layer#

-In this document, you will learn about the napari Surface layer, including how to display surface data and edit the properties of surfaces like the contrast, opacity, colormaps and blending mode.
-You will also understand how to add and manipulate surfaces both from the GUI and from the console.
+In this document, you will learn about the napari surface layer, including how to display surface data and edit the properties of surfaces like the contrast, opacity, colormaps and blending mode.
+You will also understand how to add and manipulate surfaces mostly from the console.
+There are a few slider controls that are available in the GUI.

 When to use the surface layer#